phbradley/conga/README.md

 See the FAQ entry on batches in CoNGA (coming soon).

 ### `adata.obsm`
-The following multidimensional arrays are stored in the `obs` array and can be accessed with expressions like `adata.obsm[<tag>]`
+The following multidimensional arrays are stored in the `obsm` array and can be accessed with expressions like `adata.obsm[<tag>]`

 * `<batch_key>`: When there are multiple batches present in a dataset